Legal & General Home Finance Conveyancing Panel Information

 • Your recent claims history

-• comprehensive details of all staff in your firm and their role.
+• comprehensive details of all employees in your firm and their position.

 • Note down if a solicitor has been admitted to the role on completion of the Qualified Lawyers Transfer Test.

-• Supply duplicate practising certificates, the firm's current professional indemnity policy and the firm’s accountant's certificate, summarising the % of the firm's gross fee income is generated from residential conveyancing
+• Supply duplicate practising certificates, the firm's current professional indemnity policy and your accountant's certificate, summarising the % of the firm's gross fee income is resulting from residential conveyancing

 On appeal some firms have been able to regain membership to panels notwithstanding the policy by the respective lenders to refuse panel membership to firms with certain profiles or characteristics.
-The success is primarily due to the firms’ ability to persuade the lender to make an exception if there is sufficient evidence to reassure them that the firm has a healthy attitude towards risk mitigation.
+Success is primarily due to the firms’ ability to persuade the lender to make an exception if there is sufficient evidence to reassure them that the firm is well risk-managed.

 My firm is on the Legal & General Home Finance conveyancing panel.
 I am dealing with Legal & General Home Finance mortgage on a purchase.
 My borrower client is asking not to disclose an issue to Legal & General Home Finance.
 What do I do in this conflict situation?